Rupinder-Kumar/DataStructures-And-Algorithms-JS/README.md

  - Outside Function call (function())
 # -Rule Book-

- - Rule 1: Always worst Case
+ - [Rule 1]: Always worst Case
- - Rule 2: Remove Constants
+ - [Rule 2]: Remove Constants
- - Rule 3: Different inputs should have different variables.
+ - [Rule 3]: Different inputs should have different variables.
 O(a+b).
 A and B arrays nested would be
  - O(a*b)
-+ for steps in order
+ - + for steps in order
-* for nested steps
+ - * for nested steps
- - Rule 4: Drop Non-dominant terms
+ - [Rule 4]: Drop Non-dominant terms

-# -What causes Space complexity?-#
+# -What causes Space complexity?-
-Variables
+ - Variables
-Data Structures
+ - Data Structures
-Function Call
+ - Function Call
-Allocations
+ - Allocations